CANSA (The Cancer Association of South Africa)

 Cansa does advocacy work and promotes cancer research, as well as helping individuals affected by cancer.
 It provides information, help and support.

-It also runs the CANSA TLC (Tough Living with Cancer) project, which assists children and teenagers with cancer. https://www.cansa.org.za/tlc-for-youth-and-families-affected-by-cancer/
+The CANSA TLC (Tough Living with Cancer) project is an initiative of CANSA and assists children and teenagers with cancer.

 CHOC aims to provide a fully integrated support programme to alleviate the stress families undergo when their child has cancer.
 They help with accommodation for families far from home; information about treatments; some transport assistance; and support medical professionals.